real-re/nsv2-website/docs/changelog/index.en.md

 - ⚡️Improvements
     - improved 1v1 menu sound playback
-    - `AI Shikamaru` using ougi 2 may not hit
+    - `Shikamaru AI` using ougi 2 may not hit
-    - `AI Nagato` can use skill 2 without limitation
-    - `AI Nagato` uses skill 1 even when no allies are killed
     - `Nagato` skill 1 can respawn himself

 - 🐞Fixes